jmaasch/sanzo/cran-comments.md

 * There were no ERRORs, WARNINGs, or NOTEs.

 R 3.6.2 for macOS:
 * There were no ERRORs, WARNINGs, or NOTEs.

+R-devel for macOS:
+* There were no ERRORs, WARNINGs, or NOTEs.

 R 3.6.2 for Windows: